Connor Cook: Oakland Raiders

+2016 season

-Cook was drafted by the Oakland Raiders in the fourth round with the 100th pick in the 2016 NFL Draft.
+Cook was drafted by the Oakland Raiders in the fourth round with the 100th pick in the 2016 NFL draft.
 He was the seventh quarterback chosen in the draft.
-On May 9, 2016, the Raiders signed Cook to a 4-year, $2.95 million contract with a signing bonus of $619,890.
+On May 9, 2016, the Raiders signed Cook to a four-year, $2.95 million contract with a signing bonus of $619,890.

-Cook began his rookie season for the Raiders as the third-string quarterback on the depth chart behind starter Derek Carr and second-stringer Matt McGloin.
-On December 24, 2016, Cook was raised to backup quarterback after Carr suffered a season-ending right fibula injury.
-On January 1, 2017, Cook made his NFL debut, entering the game late in the first half after starter McGloin suffered a shoulder injury.
+Cook began his rookie season as the third-string quarterback on the depth chart behind starter Derek Carr and second-stringer Matt McGloin.
+On December 24, 2016, Cook was raised to backup quarterback after Carr suffered a season-ending leg injury.
+A week later, Cook made his NFL debut, entering the game late in the first half after starter McGloin suffered a shoulder injury.
 He played for the remainder of the game.
-In the third quarter, he threw his first NFL touchdown, a 32-yard pass to wide receiver Amari Cooper.
-He completed 14 of 21 passes for 150 passing yards, a touchdown, and an interception as the Raiders lost to the Denver Broncos by a score of 24–6.
-On January 4, Cook was named the starter for the AFC Wildcard Game against the Houston Texans.
+In the third quarter, Cook threw his first NFL touchdown, a 32-yard pass to wide receiver Amari Cooper.
+Cook finished the 24–6 to the Denver Broncos completing 14 of 21 passes for 150 yards, a touchdown, and an interception.

+On January 4, Cook was named the starter for the AFC Wild Card Game against the Houston Texans.
 McGloin was limited in practice due to his injury but was still active as Cook's backup for the playoff game.
 Cook became the first quarterback in the Super Bowl era to make his first career start in a playoff game.
-On January 7, 2017, in the AFC Wildcard Game against the Texans, Cook completed 18 of 45 passes for 161 yards, one touchdown, and three interceptions as the Raiders lost 27–14.
-In the loss, he threw his first career postseason touchdown to Andre Holmes in the fourth quarter.
+During the Wild Card Round against the Texans, Cook completed 18 of 45 passes for 161 yards, a touchdown, and three interceptions in the 27–14 road loss.

+2017 season

 Cook saw no action in 2017 as the third-string quarterback behind Carr and new second-stringer EJ Manuel.
-He was only active for one game the whole season.
+Cook was only active for one game the whole season.

 On September 1, 2018, Cook was released after the Raiders traded for A. J. McCarron.

 Carolina Panthers

-On September 6, 2018, Cook was signed to the Carolina Panthers' practice squad.
-He was released on October 9, 2018.
+On September 6, 2018, Cook was signed to the practice squad of the Carolina Panthers.
+He was released on October 9.